writechoiceorg/rocketlawyer/pages/concepts-page.md

 ## General Terms

+In this section, we provide some general terms:

 - **API Endpoints**: Specific paths in Rocket Lawyer's API that allow developers to integrate legal services into their applications.

 - **Embedded UX**: A user interface integrated into a partner’s web application, allowing seamless access to Rocket Lawyer’s services.